diepe28/SnowConvert_Support_Library/BTEQ/utility_scripts/Issues_with_ENV_vars.md

 ## What do .env files look like?
 .env files are line delimitated text files, meaning that each new line represents a single variable.
 By convention .env variable names are uppercase words separated by underscores.
 Variable names are followed directly by an '=' which, in turn is followed directly by the value.

-The first script is preprocess.py
+The first script is preprocess.py and it is supposed to preprocess your files before migration.

 ## Usage: